LunarG/VulkanTools/BUILD.md

 - *[Qt 5](https://www.qt.io/download)* is required to build *[Vulkan Configurator]*(./vkconfig/vkconfig.md).
   - The Qt `bin` directory requires to be added to the `PATH` environment variable for *Qt* to be detected and Vulkan Configurator built.
   - If `Qt` is not directed, *[Vulkan Configurator]* build will be skipped.
+  - Vulkan Configurator requires at least Qt 5.5 with the binaries corresponding to the Visual Studio toolset.
 - *Cygwin* (from https://www.cygwin.com/).
   - *Cygwin* provides some Linux-like tools, which are valuable for obtaining the source code, and running CMake.
     Especially valuable are the *BASH* shell and git packages.